 See the Hideaways Africa website for information about the availability of accommodation at Elephant’s Eye.

 Find out more about Zimbabwe and its attractions via the Zimbabwe Tourism Authority website.
 The Zimbabwe Parks and Wildlife Management Authority website has information relevant to visiting Hwange National Park.

-Enjoy this post about a game drive in Hwange National Park, Zimbabwe?
-Check out this one about the experience of a rhino walk in Zimbabwe’s Matobo National Park.
+Thank you for visiting Go Eat Do and reading this post about a game drive in Hwange National Park, Zimbabwe.
+Check out this post about the experience of a rhino walk in Zimbabwe’s Matobo National Park.

 Photography illustrating this post is by Why Eye Photography.
 Specialising in food, travel and portrait photography, Why Eye Photography is available for commissions across the United Kingdom and beyond.

 Stuart Forster, the author of this post, is an award-winning travel writer.
 He has broad experience of writing about wildlife and ecotourism.
 He is available for editorial and commercial commissions.